Hypothermia (film): Plot

-Later that night, Ray, Steve and David are out on the ice, running a motor to disorient the creature's senses.
-Steven Jr. comes out from the trailer and collapses as soon as the others see him.
-They hear a noise and the creature attacks, grabbing Steven Jr. and pulling him into the water.
+Later, Ray, Steve and David run a motor on the ice to disorient the creature.
+When Jr. comes out from the trailer and collapses, the creature drags him into the water.
 Steve jumps in after him, but sees that his son is dead.
 Ray jumps in and retrieves Steve.

 When Steve wakes up, they decide to leave as soon as he is ready.
 They also tell Steve that he was cut by the creature.
 When Steve tries to get up, his cut oozes as if infected.
-Gina doesn't understand why, as she had treated it with disinfectant.
 Steve yells about wanting to hunt down the creature that killed his son.
 The family calms him down and they agree to leave in the morning.

 As they rest, Ray hears Steve starting the snowmobiles to attract the creature.
 As Steve argues with Ray, he begins to experience the same disorientation that his son felt earlier.
 The creature attacks after David comes out to see what is going on, and takes Steve with it.
-When it returns, David and Ray get into the trailer, but David now has a cut on his face.
+When it returns, David and Ray get into the trailer, but David has a cut on his face.
 Helen panics and sucks out the venom.
 They stay in the trailer to hide from the creature.
-They decide to wait for an opportunity to leave.
 As David lies on the floor, the creature's hand pushes through the lid in the floor and claws at David, cutting his throat and killing him.

 In the morning, Gina reveals she and David had planned to get married before going into the Peace Corps, and that they were going to announce it last night at dinner, but never got a chance with all that happened.
 Ray grabs one of Steve's guns and the family goes outside.
 Gina views Steve's remains with horror.
 Ray attempts to attract the creature by starting the snowmobiles, but they will not start.
-They walk toward the cabin carefully.
-They hear a sound, and look back to see that Steve's body is gone.
-The creature is eating the body under the water.
+They hear a sound, and look back to see that Steve's body is gone as the creature eats his body underwater.
 As they continue walking, they see the shadow of the creature swimming under the ice beneath them.
 Ray urges Helen and Gina to get to the shore while he fights the creature off.
 The creature rams the ice under Ray so that it cracks and breaks under his weight.
 Ray is killed.
 The creature stalks Helen and Gina.
 When it catches them, it stares them down as Helen talks to it.
 It leaves them and the women calmly walk toward the cabin.